29 Jun : AFR : 4DMedical kicks off $189m IPO two weeks early

 The healthcare company is developing a diagnostic imaging technology that scans a patient’s respiratory system, to help improve the ability of physicians to diagnose and manage lung diseases.

-Its platform – called XV Technology – has received FDA approval in the United States and the company is in product development stage, working to commercialise the technology.
+Its platform – called XV Technology – has received FDA clearance in the United States and the company is in product development stage, working to commercialise the technology.

 Funds were told the money raised would be used for marketing, operating expenditure, product research and development and for sales and distribution.